1998–99 Detroit Pistons season

-However, in the Eastern Conference First Round of the playoffs, the Pistons would lose to the Atlanta Hawks in five games.
-This season also marked an end of an era, as Dumars retired after a solid fourteen-year career with the Pistons, and would become the team's vice president next season.
+However, in the Eastern Conference First Round of the 1999 NBA playoffs, the Pistons would lose to the Atlanta Hawks in five games.
+The Pistons finished eighth in the NBA in home-game attendance, with an attendance of 444,585 at The Palace of Auburn Hills during the regular season.

+This season also marked an end of an era, as Dumars retired after a solid fourteen-year career in the NBA with the Pistons, and would become the team's vice president next season.
 This was also Dele's final season of his career as he retired before the following season, turning down a $36 million contract.